freeradical13/freeradical13.github.io/index.md

 [Microglia][] are glia cells which are immune cells.

+#### Muscle Tissue

+[Muscle tissue][] is composed of muscle which contracts to produce force and motion.
+[Muscle][] is made of parallel [myocyte cells][] which contain the proteins actin and [myosin][] that slide past each other to produce contraction.
+In [Thin Filaments][] (similar to microfilaments), two strands of actin coil around each other.
+In [Thick Filaments][], myosin molecules are stacked on each other.
+Myocytes have parallel [Myofibrils][] which are bundles of thin and thick filaments made of repeating sections called [Sarcomeres][] which perform contractions, connected together at Z Lines, and surrounded by endoplasmic reticulum.

+[Skeletal muscle][] (or striated muscle) is attached to bones by [tendons][] and is responsible for voluntary movements.

+[Smooth muscle][] is responsible for involuntary body movements.

+[Cardiac muscle][] performs contractions in the heart.

+[Movement][] (or motion) is the contraction of many muscle cells together:

+1. In a relaxed muscle, the myosin binding sites on actin are blocked by a protein complex made of [Tropomyosin][] and [Troponin][], and an ATP is bound to each projection on myosin called a myosin head.
+1. An action potential in a motor neuron releases the neurotransmitter Acetylcholine which binds to receptors on the myocyte membrane and triggers an action potential down [Transverse Tubules][] (or T Tubules) in the myocyte.
+The action potential causes the myofibril endoplasmic reticulum (or [Sarcoplasmic Reticulum][]) to release Ca<sup>2+</sup> ions which bind to Troponin on actin to expose the myosin binding sites.
+1. The myosin head hydrolyzes ATP to ADP and Phosphate which extends the myosin head and binds to actin which releases the ADP and Phosphate from the myosin head which causes the myosin head to bend back down and this pulls the actin filament (called the [Power Stroke][]).
+1. The simultaneous contraction of the sarcomeres shortens the myofibrils and the entire muscle cell contracts.
+1. ATP binds to the myosin head causing it to detach from actin and relax to its original position.
+As long as Ca<sup>2+</sup> ions are present, the sequence repeats.
+1. When the action potential stops, Ca<sup>2+</sup> ions go back into the sarcoplasmic reticulum, the myosin binding sites on actin are blocked, and the actin filaments relax.

+A [motor unit][] is a single motor neuron that controls a set of myocytes.

+Action potential summation increases the frequency of contractions and when the rate exceeds a threshold, the tension is maximized in a contraction called [Tetanic Contraction][].

+Powering repetitive contractions requires additional ATP by using stores of [Creatine Phosphate][] and Glycogen within the myocyte.
+Muscles that rely on aerobic respiration also have Oxygen-storing protein called [Myoglobin][].

+[Fast-Twitch Fibers][] contract faster than Slow-Twitch Fibers because fast-twitch fibers have more sarcoplasmic reticulum.

+Skeletal muscles cause movement with antagonistic contracting and relaxing muscles.

+A hydroskeleton is made of fluid held under pressure in a closed body area with movement accomplished in the process [peristalsis][] which is rhythmic muscle activity that changes the shape of the hydroskeleton.

 #### Senses

 [Senses][] are physical capacities that provide data about the world to the organism.
 A [Sensory Receptor][] in a sensory neuron cell detects a stimulus and opens or closes ion channels creating a voltage [Receptor Potential][] in a process called [Sensory Transduction][].
 [Perception][] is the process in the brain of neurons processing the action potentials created by the sensory receptors.